Rise to Success: Career Highlights of Iman Shumpert

 From career breakthroughs to professional milestones, explore how Iman Shumpert made an impact.

 Iman Shumpert is a former professional basketball player who played in the NBA.
-Drafted by the New York Knicks in 2011 after playing college basketball for Georgia Tech, Shumpert is best known for his time with the Cleveland Cavaliers, where he won an NBA championship in 2016.
-He also played for the Sacramento Kings, Houston Rockets, and Brooklyn Nets during his NBA career.
+Drafted 17th overall by the New York Knicks in 2011 after playing college basketball for Georgia Tech, Shumpert was known for his athleticism and defensive capabilities.
+He was traded to the Cleveland Cavaliers in 2015, where he won an NBA championship in 2016 playing alongside LeBron James.
+Throughout his NBA career, he also played for the Sacramento Kings, Houston Rockets, and Brooklyn Nets before retiring.
+Shumpert also gained recognition outside of basketball, appearing on television shows and venturing into music.

 On March 28, 2011, Iman Shumpert declared for the NBA draft, foregoing his final year of college eligibility.